Greene-Ethan/EthanGreene.github.io/README.md

 [Code Repository](https://github.com/Greene-Ethan/EthanGreene.github.io/tree/main/assets/code/DukedomFinalProject)

-Using PHP, I built the backend of a dynamic website that interacted with an SQL database to authenticate users.
+Using PHP, I built the backend of a dynamic website that interacted with a SQL database to authenticate users.
 Using sessions, users could edit their information, therefore updating the database or registering new accounts, inserting a new user into the database through forms listed on the webpage.

 ### Machine Learning Recommender System
 [Brief Overview](/assets/img/TripRecc.pdf)